Relintai/pandemonium_engine_docs/usage/2d/2d_movement.md

 Tip:
  If you've never used vector math before, or need a refresher,
-         you can see an explanation of vector usage in Godot at `doc_vector_math`.
+         you can see an explanation of vector usage in Pandemonium at `doc_vector_math`.

 Note: